EKbanaML/ekbanaml.github.io/_posts/Cassandra/2021-09-15-cassandra-setup.md

 1) The **bin** directory consists of commands to run cassandra, nodetool, cqlsh and SSTable tools.

 2) The **conf** directory consists of a cassandra.yaml file in which the configuration is available to start a single node cassandra cluster.
-   For multi-node cluster, the configuration must be modified to required criteria.
+   For multi-node clusters, the configuration must be modified to required criteria.

 3) The **data** directory consists of information on commit logs, hints and SSTables.

-4) The **logs** directory consist of system and debug logs.
+4) The **logs** directory consists of system and debug logs.

 #### Setting Up Cassandra in Cluster

 In our cluster,we are using 4 nodes and setting up cassandra in it.
-But you can setup up in any number of clusters in your machine.
+But you can set up any number of clusters in your machine.
  The process of setting up cassandra is given below:

-1) Firstly, Install the cassandra using tarball file in your machine(node) as mentioned in  [above]({{ site.baseurl }} #installation-methods).
+1) Firstly, Install the cassandra using tarball file in your machine(node) as mentioned [above]({{ site.baseurl }} #installation-methods).

-2) Secondly, in the **conf** directory there is cassandra.yaml file which holds the configuration file and loads during startup of cassandra.
+2) Secondly, in the **conf** directory there is **cassandra.yaml** file which holds the configuration file and loads during startup of cassandra.
-    Add ip address of the nodes which you wanna connect in the seeds field found in cassandra.yaml file.
+    Add ip address of the nodes which you wanna connect in the seeds field found in **cassandra.yaml** file.

 ![seedsInfo]({{ site.url }}{{ site.baseurl }}/assets/images/cassandra/seeds.png)